Lcornet/GENERA/README.md

 https://bccm.belspo.be/content/bccm-collections-genomic-era

 # NEWS
+19/04 !!!
+Single locus Maximum Likelihood Phylogeny has been added to GENERA tools !!!
 14/04 !!!
 Genome-downloader version 2.0.1 is now available: abbr mode is now optional !!!
 13/04 !!!
 Average Nucleotide Identity has been added to GENERA tools !!!
 12/04 !!!
 GTDB has been added to GENERA tools !!!